StevenTammen/bibledocs.org/content/ministry-progress-summaries/2024/through-3-23-24/_index.md

 <!-- --- -->

-### Foreword: things I did not do, despite some of my prior plans
+### Foreword: things I did not do, despite some of my prior plans {#foreword-things-i-did-not-do-despite-some-of-my-prior-plans}

 Well, time flew by, and it has been a while again.
 I should say upfront I did rather poorly at spending my time according to my plans in the last ministry progress summary.
 Not that I wasn't productive, but I just didn't do the things I had thought I might.
 For example: